Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 |137.2

-- Texas is 7-3 against the spread and 7-3 overall over its past 10 contests.
+- Texas has gone 7-3 over its past 10 games, with a 7-3 record against the spread in that span.

-- In the Longhorns' past 10 contests, they have gone over the total twice.

-- Penn State has an 8-2 record against the spread while finishing 9-1 overall in its past 10 contests.
+- The Longhorns have hit the over twice in their past 10 contests.

-- Six of the Nittany Lions' past 10 contests have hit the over.

-- The 77.9 points per game the Longhorns put up are 9.8 more points than the Nittany Lions give up (68.1).
+- The Longhorns put up 77.9 points per game, 9.8 more points than the 68.1 the Nittany Lions allow.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.